 If you like, and are lucky enough to find a space, you could volunteer at the ARCAS animal sanctuary.
 They specialise in taking care of trafficked animals from Central America.

-If you plan to spend longer in Flores you could also consider studying Spanish whilst your’re there.
-You’ll find Guatemala is one of the best and cheapest countries to study Spanish.
+If you plan to spend longer in Flores you could also consider studying Spanish whilst you’re there.
+Guatemala is one of the best and cheapest countries to study Spanish.

-If you can try get somewhere which has a rooftop so you can witness the amazing sunsets over the lake.
+If you can, try to get somewhere with a rooftop to witness the amazing sunsets over the lake.

 thanks for sharing, keep up the good work,